Frequently Asked Questions

 To begin the Notice of Liability (NoL) process, join our membership community at https://www.inpowermovement.org/community.

 As a member, you will be able to study the NoL.
-Men and women report that when they consider every word put forth in the document and allow it to really sink in, something inside of them changes.
+Many men and women report that when they consider every word put forth in the document and allow it to really sink in, something inside of them changes.
 As they sow their time and energy into these truths, they come to walk in the fullness of authority that is actually already theirs.

 Is there support as I go through the NoL process?